 The City is requesting a Historic Landmark Overlay District classification for the Ralph S. Man Homestead at 604 W. Broad Street.
-This designation will allow the Historic Landmark Commission to review future exterior alterations to the structure and protect the property's historic significance.
-The property is currently zoned SF-12/22 and PR.
+This designation will allow the Commission to review future exterior alterations to the structure and protect the property's historic significance.